 Pop diva Christine Anu tells her story in conversation and song and the Stereo Stories Band returns with another highlight night of music and memoir featuring guest authors.

 Anna Tregloan’s The Ghost Project plunges us into the unseen world of spirits and plays upon our fears.
-Entrants in our writing competitions explore the theme of shadows, while the WAM Slam invites local poets into the spotlight alongside slam champions Zohab Kahn and Arielle Cottingham.
+Entrants in our writing competitions explore the theme of shadows, while the WAM Slam invites local poets into the spotlight alongside slam champions Zohab Khan and Arielle Cottingham.

 David Astle takes us for a walk through his cryptic style of storytelling while Brooke Maggs beckons us into the world of online game narratives.
 Our treasured Jason Steger returns yet again to host a lively panel of obsessive readers and to speak in depth with Michael Sala about our book of the festival, The Restorer.

 There’ll be writing and publishing workshops and talks, a wood-fired oven event, book launches, events for kids – including Danny Katz and Mitch Vane talking about the Little Lunch series! – and more.